Flexiana/templates/README.md

-# flexiana/xiana-deps-template
+# flexiana/templates

-New Xiana template using deps-new
+New templates using deps-new

 ## Usage